AdobeDocs/campaign-standard-learn.en/help/acs/overview.md

     </a>
     </div>
     <p>
-    <em>[!UICONTROL In-App Messaging] is a channel that allows you to display a message when the user is active within a mobile application.</em>
+    <em> In-App Messaging is a channel that allows you to display a message when the user is active within a mobile application.</em>
     <p>
   </td>
    <td>